This post may contain affiliate links. See my disclosure for more info.

 Sweet and Spicy Ingredients

-If it’s not sweet enough on its own, you can add a little coconut or brown sugar.
-I generally leave it out, but if you want it a touch sweeter, add it in.
+- Coconut sugar (optional).
+I generally leave it out, but if it’s not sweet enough on its own, you can add a little coconut sugar or brown sugar.

 Sweet and Spicy Roasted Butternut Squash

 - 1 large butternut squash, peeled and cubed

 - 1 teaspoon ground cumin

 - 1 teaspoon salt, to taste

 - ½ teaspoon coconut sugar or brown sugar (optional)

 - Preheat oven to 425°F.

 - Peel, deseed, and cut the butternut squash into one-inch cubes.

 - In a large bowl, add the cubed butternut squash, oil and spices and mix thoroughly with your hands until well coated.